algermissen/algermissen.github.com/_posts/2017-09-29-hyper-client-and-self-signed-certs.md

 simple.

-> Build a Certificate from the DER-encoded self signed cert and pass it to
+> "Build a Certificate from the DER-encoded self signed cert and pass it to
-> TlsConnectorBuilder::add_root_certificate.
+> TlsConnectorBuilder::add_root_certificate."

 But...

-# How do I get the certificate?
+- How do I get the certificate?
-# WTF does "Build a Certificate from the DER-encoded self signed cert" mean?
+- WTF does "Build a Certificate from the DER-encoded self signed cert" mean?
 DER?
-# Haven't seen a `TlsConnectorBuilder` yet.
+- Haven't seen a `TlsConnectorBuilder` yet.
-# Will that really be it?
+- Will that really be it?

-Regarding 1.: what my browser can do, I can also do, I figure; Google turns up
+Ehat my browser can do, I can also do, I figure; Google turns up

     openssl s_client -showcerts -connect example.org:443 > server.crt